ydlamba/A.V.A.D.H.I/README.md

 A web portal is provided to all the clients where they can register themselves for avadhi.
 This web portal contains a login signup system for users, a dashboard with grphical and textual analytics of their presence in the workplace.
 To promote healthy competitions among fellow workers we also provide a leaderboard which keeps track of most active members.

-A seperate panel for admins is also provided where they can keep track of presence of workers in the workplace.
+A separate panel for admins is also provided where they can keep track of presence of workers in the workplace.
 Keeping in mind the amount to which the data terrain for the app can grow we have also implemented a `bot` to assist admins with their access to the portal.
 The bot is built using **Microsoft Bot Framework** and also uses **Microsoft speech to text API**.

 ![Admin charts](assets/admin_chart.png)